 From McLaren’s Preface: “The title suggests faith was never intended to be a destination, a status, a holding tank or a warehouse.
 Instead it was to be a road, a path, a way out of old destructive patterns into new and creative ones.
 The road of faith is not finished.
 There is beautiful land ahead.”

-The study group is actually three groups: lunchtime, dinnertime and those who are following with us each week but cannot attend in person.
+The study group is actually two groups: face-to face meeting at dinnertime (5:30-6:30) and those who are following with us each week but cannot attend in person.
 This format will allow everyone to connect to each other in community.

-We will begin our reading at Part III “Alive in a Global Uprising” This is the section that begins in Lent.
+We began last spring reading at Part III “Alive in a Global Uprising” This is the section that begins in Lent.
 You will have noted that the book is set up to cover the entire church year.
 We are committing to at least from chapter 27 (Ash Wednesday) to 33 (Easter).
 Ideally we would continue on to Pentecost at chapter 39 to complete Part III.
 Continuing beyond that is also an option we will consider.

 We are a circle / Of learners and seekers / Alive in God’s story of creation.